Nick Heidfeld: Prost (2000)

 Heidfeld was signed as a race driver for the Prost Grand Prix F1 team for the 2000 season, alongside Formula One veteran Jean Alesi.
 Heidfeld struggled with his new car and suffered a string of retirements, as well as colliding with his teammate on more than one occasion.

 Sauber (2001–2003)

-He departed the ill-fated Prost at the end of that season, before signing a three-year contract with Sauber for 2001.
+Heidfeld departed the ill-fated Prost at the end of that season, before signing a three-year contract with Sauber for 2001.
 He was partnered with then rookie driver Kimi Räikkönen.
 Heidfeld scored his first podium with a third-place finish in the Brazilian Grand Prix.
 After the announcement of Mika Häkkinen's retirement, many thought that Heidfeld would replace him in the McLaren-Mercedes team, as he had Mercedes backing and had outscored the much more inexperienced Räikkönen by three points over the year.
 However, the McLaren seat went to Räikkönen, and Heidfeld stayed with Sauber for 2002 and 2003, where he racked up a number of points finishes.
-In 2002 he outperformed another rookie teammate, Felipe Massa, but was then beaten by his more experienced fellow countryman, Heinz-Harald Frentzen, in 2003.
+In 2002, he outperformed another rookie teammate, Felipe Massa, but was then beaten by his more experienced fellow countryman, Heinz-Harald Frentzen, in 2003.